 What is Green Tea?

-Before asking is green tea good for you, there are a few background details readers should know.
+Before asking, here are a few background details.
 First, did you know that green, black and oolong teas all come from the same plant?
 That’s right, they all come from the Camellia sinensis plant, but they differ in the way they are processed.

 What makes green tea different from other non-herbal teas is the fact that it is less processed.
 Furthermore, because of the steam-dry methods used to process green tea, it is much richer in nutrients and antioxidants.